 Camps, sleepovers, hikes and visits are a central part of our programme and we aim to offer at least 10 “extra” activities a year with the opportunity for Cubs to spend at least 8 “Nights Away”.

-We agree and above everything else, Cub Scouting is all about enjoying and challenging yourself and having fun with your friends whatever you're doing – and there'll always be plenty to do!
+Above everything else, Cub Scouting is all about enjoying and challenging yourself and having fun with your friends whatever you're doing – and there'll always be plenty to do!

 Our programme is based around the 7 Challenge Badges that Cub Scouts can gain by attending the weekly meetings and the regular weekend activities that we offer: